Crystal and amorphous materials

 instance of material_obj

 Returns crystal material object.
 Any physical property of material can be a functor representing a gradient change of this property.
-This functor should be a function of one variable, which will take values in the range of [0; 1].
+This functor should be a function of one variable, which takes values in the range of [0; 1] as input.

 Parameters:

-Phase difference / \(\pi\) between sldh_re and sldh_im
+Phase difference between sldh_re and sldh_im, both are complex values.

 Returns: